Why choose Wales for an accessible holiday?

 Accessible accommodation across Wales

-Accessible activities and attractions
+Accessible attractions by region

 All-terrain beach wheelchair hire in Wales